Rethinking Direct Preference Optimization in Diffusion Models: Method

-To define the safe region for exploring the reference model, we calculate the divergence of the reference model $\pref$ from the initial pre-trained model $\pinit$, denoted as $\mathbb{D}(\pref, \pinit)$.
-Estimating the divergence requires computing the expectation with the joint distribution of $\pref$ or $\pinit$ across timesteps, which is intractable.
-As discussed in Section~\ref{sec:preliminaries}, we utilize the forward process $q$ to approximate the divergence.
-For example, the KL divergence can be approximated as follows:
+To balance exploration and training stability, we propose to \textit{regularize the reference model} by constraining its divergence from the pre-trained model (Figure~\ref{fig:overview}(c)).
+Our key insight is that excessive divergence leads to increased prediction error.
+By limiting this divergence, we can suppress error scaling while enabling controlled exploration.

-Using a similar derivation to Eq.
-(18) in~\cite{wallace2024diffusion}, we obtain:
+We define a divergence metric $\mathbb{D}(\pref, \pinit)$, to quantify the deviation of the current reference model $\pref$ from the initial model $\pinit$.
+Estimating this divergence requires computing the expectation under the joint distribution of $\pref$ or $\pinit$ across timesteps, which is intractable.
+Instead, we approximate the divergence using the forward process $q$.
+Specifically, the (reverse) KL divergence can be approximated as follows:

-In other words, the divergence can be approximated by the difference in the diffusion training loss of each model.
-We find that the KL approximation is sufficient to monitor the divergence, but the approximation error can produce negative values.
-Therefore, we implement $\mathbb{D}(\pref, \pinit)$ as the absolute value of the estimated divergence.
-For the monitoring samples, we sample a small subset of preferred images $\x_0^w$ from the training batch to reduce computational overhead.
+Using a similar derivation to equation in~\cite{wallace2024diffusion}, we obtain the following: